-Though installing a radiant system can run up to 50 percent more than, for example, conventional forced-air heat, it saves 30 percent in energy costs, eventually paying for itself.
+Though installing a radiant floor heating system can run up to 50 percent more than, for example, conventional forced-air heat, it saves 30 percent in energy costs, eventually paying for itself.
 Putting it into new construction is easy: Special wood plates screwed to the joists double as subflooring.
 But retrofitting the tubing under an existing floor presents challenges.
-If a room is gutted down to the joists, it's easy enough to lay down the wood plates.
-But that's not possible when flooring stays put.
+If a room is gutted down to the joists, it’s easy enough to lay down the wood plates.
+But that’s not possible when flooring stays put.

 Here’s a look at the three most popular places for retrofitting radiant and what the pros do in each case to bring cozy warmth to older houses.

-In First-Floor Living Spaces
+1. Radiant Heat in First-Floor Living Spaces

-The best way to retrofit radiant without disturbing an existing floor is to do it from below, against the underside of the subfloor.
+The best way to retrofit radiant floor heating without disturbing an existing floor is to do it from below, against the underside of the subfloor.
 In most houses, the only place to do this is on a first floor where joist bays are open to the space below.
 It can go under most existing flooring, including wood, tile, vinyl, and even carpet.

 Insulation beneath the tubing is critical to keeping the heat moving up into the floor, rather than dispersing every which way.
 At the project house, the crew will spray foam insulation over the tubing between the joists, forming a tight seal.

-A radiant system needs a hot-water supply, a connection between the tubing and the plumbing, and a pump to move the water from one to the other.
+A radiant floor heating system needs a hot-water supply, a connection between the tubing and the plumbing, and a pump to move the water from one to the other.
 In a first-floor retrofit, all these either already exist or are easy to locate nearby.

 The TOH project house has a manifold in the basement where all the tubing originates and returns.
 It connects to a circulator pump.
 Each room's tubing feeds into the manifold's supply, loops around under the floor, and reconnects at the return.
 Every room or zone has a separate thermostat; turning it up sends warm water to the room, raising the room temperature.
 Turning it down shuts the water off.